pluralonline/plural-php-laravel-sdk/Readme.md

 - EMI Calculator
 - Hash Verification

-####  Only Non Seamless Integration Api Supported
+####  Only Non-Seamless Integration API Supported

-    This sdk only supports non seamless integration, by non seamless we mean the the use will alway need to redirect the end user to payment gateways where he'll select his preferred payment method and complete payment.
+    This SDK only supports nonseamless integration, by nonseamless we mean the merchant will always need to redirect the end user to payment gateways where he'll select his preferred payment method and complete payment.